How Can I Clean My Router?

 Do | Use Lysol Spray

 It's best to use cleaning methods that don't overly saturate the device.
 Lysol sprays and other similar aerosols that kill 99.9% of bacteria are the ideal method of disinfecting your cellular routers and gateways.
-To disinfect your router, just spray the device on all sides and let air dry.
+To disinfect your router, just spray the Lysol onto a cloth or paper towel and then wipe the device on all sides then allow it to air dry.

 Note: We still advise you buy some plugs for your open ports.
 They are relatively inexpensive and add security to router cleaning process.